xyb3rt/urxvt-perls/README.md

 ----------
 Use keyboard shortcuts to select URLs.

+**DEPRECATED**

+Since version 9.21 the *matcher* extension shipped with rxvt-unicode fully replaces this extension.
+The `url-select:select_next` action is provided by the `matcher:select` action.
+However, the *matcher* extension does not provide vi-like key bindings; it only uses the arrow and home/end keys.

 This should be used as a replacement for the default matcher extension, it also makes URLs clickable with the middle mouse button.